Narrowing Your Objectives in Six Steps

 Step 2: Decide whom you want to respond to objective

-Some objectives go unachieved simply because your isn’t willing or able to help you accomplish the objective.
+Some objectives go unachieved simply because your audience isn’t willing or able to help you accomplish the objective.
 Understanding the appropriate audience helps you to create e-mail content that speaks to specific interests and needs within a particular group.

 Here’s how Flip restates her previous objective to help her attract more families: